MQian21/Formula1-Race-Data-Pipeline/README.md

 # Summary

-In this project, we used the Azure Cloud Services to design and orchestrate a data pipeline to perform data engineering operations (Ingestion, Transformation, Analysis, Load) on a Formula 1 Racing Dataset
+In this project, I used the Azure Cloud Services to design and orchestrate a data pipeline to perform data engineering operations (Ingestion, Transformation, Analysis, Load) on a Formula 1 Racing Dataset

 # Data Source